noatpad/obsidian-banners/README.md

 Similarly, you can remove the icon with the **Remove icon** command.

 ### Advanced
 Under the hood, this plugin uses your file's YAML frontmatter/metadata to store info about your banner.
 So you can also input it manually or use other plugins to input it for you.
-These are the fields you can use thus far (using the default frontmatter field):
+These are the fields you can use thus far (using the default frontmatter field prefix):

 ```yaml
 # The source path of your banner image, can be a URL or an internal link to an image.